Aliases for RAG2 Gene

 GeneCards Summary for RAG2 Gene

-RAG2 (Recombination Activating Gene 2) is a Protein Coding gene.
-Diseases associated with RAG2 include combined cellular and humoral immune defects with granulomas and omenn syndrome.
-Among its related pathways are FoxO signaling pathway and C-MYB transcription factor network.
-GO annotations related to this gene include chromatin binding and methylated histone binding.
+RAG2 (Recombination Activating 2) is a Protein Coding gene.
+Diseases associated with RAG2 include Omenn Syndrome and Combined Cellular And Humoral Immune Defects With Granulomas.
+Among its related pathways are Signaling by GPCR and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and methylated histone binding.